How to be more successful with door knocking in 2025

 door knocking

-Your business card should minimalistic, having your company logo, your name, contact information, and a QR code they can scan to go directly to your sales page for your biggest service.
-Do not send them to the home page, instead eliminate clicks they need to do and get them to just fill out a form or call you from the website.
+Your business card should minimalistic, having your company logo, your name, contact information, and a QR code they can scan to go directly to website's home page.
+If your website is built perfect (liek we do), many times visitors never need to reach a service page, they read a bit, see your reviews and love the design and click to call or fill out a form.

 With Ring cameras everywhere, first impressions start before the door even opens.
 If you're standing there in an AC/DC shirt and shorts, chances are, you’ve already lost the sale.
 Homeowners expect professionalism, and your appearance is your first handshake.
 A clean, branded uniform signals credibility, trust, and that you’re a legitimate business—not just another random salesperson.
 Stick to company-branded polos, jackets, or shirts, and keep your look polished—no wrinkled clothes, scuffed shoes, or messy hair.
 A sharp, professional appearance makes people more likely to engage, while a sloppy look makes them skeptical before you even say a word.
 Dress like the business they’ll want to hire.